Westmoor Primary School

 Click here to see each year groups spellings.

 As soon as children are ready, they will bring home a reading book.
 All reading books are banded according to their level of difficulty.
-Children also have a weekly visit to our school library.
+Children also have a regular visit to our school library.

 Children will bring home two books.
 One book is phonetically decodable and colour banded according to level from our RWI programme.
 The additional book is to promote reading for pleasure and may be a library book or a book from a reading scheme.

 Click here for tips about reading at home with young children.